-In this online program, students will restfully seek the good, the true, and the beautiful through the great works and ideas of our world.
+In this program, students will restfully seek the good, the true, and the beautiful through the great works and ideas of our world.
 In turn, students will respond to those ideas through writing, discussion, debates, projects, performances, and other activities.

 Both you and your student will discover a tribe that gets the work of homeschooling classically no matter where you are in the world.